What is the sole objective you want to achieve through your resume?

 It is better to save your resume in PDF format, for it makes the resume look neat and clean.
 Also, there are chances of your formatting getting disturbed once your word file (.doc file) get opened by the recruiter.

-You need to share few details only when your candidature reaches a certain level of discussion, so refrain sharing or mentioning them in your resume.
+You need to share a few details only when your candidature reaches a certain level of discussion, so refrain from sharing or mentioning them in your resume.
 These details are:

 1. References details

-Adding keywords to your resume is important to make it searchable If you do not do it, your resume might not get passed the initial filtering.
+Adding keywords to your resume is important to make it searchable If you do not do it, your resume might not get past the initial filtering.

 Learn here how to do that: Make CV searchable